Introduction to LPS and endotoxin

 The basic structure of LPS was established in the classic studies of Otto Luderitz and Karl Westphal exemplifying a strong German tradition of carbohydrate and LPS biochemistry which continues for chlamydiae in the of Helmut and Lore Brade and their colleagues at Borstel.
 The core consists of Lipid A, in which fatty acid chains are linked to two glucosamine residues, buried in the hydrophobic interior of the envelope.
 To this is linked a core branched-chain oligosaccharide region containing 3-deoxy-d-man no-2-octulosonic acid (KDO).

-The resultant smooth chains, with its unique components, may enhance the survival of bacteria such as typhoid in the bloodstream by preventing the binding of the preexisting antibody to the immunologically common core oligosaccharide region underneath, making the organism less susceptible to complement-mediated lysis or to phagocytosis.
+The resultant smooth chains, with their unique components, may enhance the survival of bacteria such as typhoid in the bloodstream by preventing the binding of the preexisting antibody to the immunologically common core oligosaccharide region underneath, making the organism less susceptible to complement-mediated lysis or to phagocytosis.
 Rough LPS is an important trigger of the alternative pathway of complement activation.
 Despite this common structure, LPS from different bacteria varies enormously in its ability to trigger endotoxic activity in the host.

 Structure of Chlamydial LPS.